Confederation of University and College Sports Associations

-The Confederation of University and College Sports Associations (CUCSA) was created under the directive of the supreme council of Sports in Africa Zone IV and cordinates sports in member countries.
+The Confederation of University and College Sports Associations (CUCSA) was created under the directive of the supreme council of Sports in Africa Zone IV and coordinates sports in member countries.

 History

 The origin of the body can be traced to Lusaka, Zambia and is made up of the National University and the College Sports Association of the Africa Zone VI.

 Executive committee

 This is the committee responsible for decision making of the body.
 The committee is made up of the members elected by the assembly.

 Member universities

 These are member universities under the body.
-They includes;
+They include: